Sailop vs v0 vs Bolt vs Lovable vs Cursor: Honest Side-by-Side Test (April 2026)

 - 28/100 average across 3 runs

-- Used the skill's rule context to avoid known patterns
+- Used the skill's rule context to route around known patterns

 Without the skill: